bgrasmo/note-to-self/javascript-basics.md

 console.log(var3);
 // Only var1 is printed because it is var, and defined globally unless inside a function.
 ```
 In short, don't use var but use let or const instead.
-More about that later.
+More about scope later.

 Var and let can be redefined, const can't as it is immutable:
 ```javascript